Democrats Introduce Bill To Include Sexual Orientation And Gender Identity On 2030 Census

 Democratic Senators Kamala Harris and Tom Carper introduced the bill on Tuesday to promote equality and visibility for those in the LGBTQ+ community.
 Backed by Senators Kirsten Gillibrand, Corey Booker, and Tim Kaine, the bill aims to help LGBTQ people receive any government assistance that they may need.

-Senator Harris released a statement on Tuesday, claiming, “The spirit of the census is that no one should go uncounted and no one should be invisible.”
+“The spirit of the census is that no one should go uncounted and no one should be invisible.”

 “We must expand data collections efforts to ensure the LGBTQ community is not only seen, but fully accounted for in terms of government resources provided,” Harris continued.
 “This information can also provide us with better tools to enforce civil rights protections for a community that is too often discriminated against.”

-The U.S. census is a nation-wide survey conducted every ten years that is used to estimate the age, race, sex, and quantity of the U.S. population.
-The census data is then used to determine the amount of federal funding individual states receive and establish state legislative districts.
+The U.S. Census is a nation-wide survey conducted every ten years that is used to estimate the age, race, sex, and quantity of the U.S. population.
+Census data is then used to determine the amount of federal funding individual states receive, and to establish state legislative districts.

 In addition, the Senate bill would require questions about sexual orientation and gender identity to be added to the Census Bureau’s annual American Community Survey in 2020.